d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   will pulse before fading away.
 Whereas the `pulsar-highlight-line' command never pulses the line: the highlight stays in place as if `pulsar-pulse' is nil.

+  The command `pulsar-pulse-region' pulses the active region.
+The effect of the pulse is controlled by the aforementioned user options, namely, `pulsar-delay', `pulsar-iterations', `pulsar-face'.

   A do-what-I-mean command is also on offer: `pulsar-highlight-dwim'.
   It highlights the current line line like `pulsar-highlight-line'.
 If